If you are documenting computer procedures, you probably

 as \verb, but uses the standard curly

-braces to enclose the address, eg \url{http://latex.silmaril.ie} — the
+braces to enclose the address, eg \url{https://latex.silmaril.ie} —

 (Berners-Lee, Fielding & Masinter, 2005) and will never break